joeywhelan/es-abac/assets/article.md

     }
 }
 ```
-Mapping for this data set below.
+Mapping for this data set is below.

 ```python
 INDEX_NAME = "nuke_docs"